-We generate a majority of our revenues on a per transaction or subscription basis, which is derived from contracts that extend up to 60 months from execution which provide various services including cloud-based solutions, activation solutions, messaging solutions and analytics.
+We generate a majority of our revenues on a per transaction or subscription basis, which is derived from contracts that extend up to 60 months from execution.

-The future success of our business depends on the continued growth of B2B and Business to Business to Consumer driving customer transactions, and continued expansion of our platforms into the TMT market globally through Digital Transformation, Messaging, Cloud and IoT markets.
+The future success of our business depends on the continued growth of Business to Business to Business to Consumer driving customer transactions, and continued expansion of our platforms into the TMT Market globally through Digital Transformation, Messaging, Cloud and IoT markets.
 As such, the volume of transactions and our ability to expand our footprint in TMT and globally may result in revenue fluctuations on a quarterly basis.

-Most of our revenues are recorded in U.S. dollars but as we continue to expand our footprint with telecommunication and mobile carriers around the globe, we will become subject to currency translation that could affect our future net sales as reported in U.S. dollars.
+Most of our revenues are recorded in U.S. dollars but as we continue to expand our footprint with international carriers we will become subject to currency translation that could affect our future net sales as reported in U.S. dollars.

-Our top five customers accounted for 76% of net revenues for the three months ended March 31, 2017.
+Our top five customers accounted for 77% of net revenues for the six months ended June 30, 2017.
 Contracts with these customers typically run for three to five years.
 Of these customers, Verizon accounted for more than 10% of our revenues in 2017.
 The loss of Verizon as a customer would have a material negative impact on our company.
 However, we believe that Verizon would encounter substantial costs in replacing Synchronoss' solution.